zarf-dev/proposals/0048-schema-update-process/README.md

 existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

-- The new command `zarf dev convert` will have unit test from the src/cmd package.
+- The new command `zarf dev convert` will have unit tests in the src/cmd package.
 - There will be e2e tests that will build a v1beta1 package and verify that a version of Zarf prior to v1beta1 being introduced can still deploy that package.

 ### Graduation Criteria